-Once upon to time calls to action (CTA) such as Learn More, Sign Up and Buy Now worked but today target audiences are wising up and those common CTAs of old just aren’t creating the impact previously expected.
+In the past, call to action (CTA) buttons such as Learn More, Sign Up and Buy Now worked, but today target audiences are wising up and those common CTAs of old just aren’t creating the impact previously expected.

 In fact, a weak CTA is now one of the main reasons that a sales page, squeeze page or landing page is not converting or turning leads into customers.
 That’s if you even have one; according to Small Biz Trends up to 70% of small business targeting B2B lack a CTA in the first place – what a missed opportunity.